 Traditionally, a computer hacker is a skilled programmer who is immersed in computer and software culture.

-But in the mainstream, we think of hackers as criminals who gain access to computers or networks by breaking through security measures.
+But many of us tend to think of hackers as criminals who gain access to computers or networks by breaking through security measures.
 That is usually what the media means when it uses the term “hacker.”

 Traditional hackers refer to the criminal subversion of a security system as “cracking,” as when a bank robber cracks a safe.
 So what’s a hacker?
 Simply put, a hacker is someone who applies their computer skills toward solving a problem.

 Depending on their motivations, hackers can be one of three types: black hat, white hat, or grey hat.
 Let’s take a look at who they are and what distinguishes them from one another.